 Where should you be spending your money?
 This blog shares the recommended percentages on where you should be spending your money on things such as housing, transportation and more.

 A budget is a plan that can prioritize your money.
 It allows you to see how much money you’ll bring in each month (income) and where you plan on spending (expenses) your money.
-It also allows you to understand where you may be able to decrease budget within some categories such as living expenses or increase your budget in others categories such as savings.
-Most importantly, it helps set a plan to not spend above your means.
+It also allows you to understand where you may be able to decrease budget within some categories such as living expenses or increase your budget in other categories such as savings.
+Most importantly, it helps to set a plan to not spend above your means.

 A budget can also help you see what percentage of your income you’re spending within the different expense categories.
 Below we break down the different expense categories and the recommended percentage of income you should be spending within each.

 We recommend keeping your housing expenses to 30-40% of your income.
 Housing expenses include your mortgage/rent, condo fees, property taxes, insurance, maintenance and utility payments.

 One popular rule of thumb says that you should set aside 1% of your home’s value each year for ongoing maintenance (vent cleaning, paint refresh, etc.).
 For example, if your home is worth $250,000, you should budget $2,500 each year for maintenance.
 We recommend setting money aside each month into a savings account to cover these maintenance costs when they occur.
 Doing so, will help you be prepared for those larger expenses and not be ‘scrambling’ to find money within your budget to cover a large expense.

 Though many of these expenses are fixed, meaning you can’t change the expense amount, there are a few ways you can reduce these expenses.
 Consider reducing the amount you use/spend on utilities.
 This can include installing a rain barrel to collect rainwater to water your yard or trying out one of these eight energy-saving tips.